ArcanaFramework/fileformats/README.md

 tested on real data and so should be treated with some caution.
 If you encounter any issues with an implemented file type, please raise an issue in the [GitHub tracker](https://github.com/ArcanaFramework/fileformats/issues).

-Adding support for vendor formats will be relatively straightforward and is planned for v1.0.
+Adding support for vendor formats is planned for v1.0.

 ## Installation

-*FileFormats* can be installed for Python >= 3.7 from PyPI with
+*FileFormats* can be installed for Python >= 3.8 from PyPI with

 ```console
     $ python3 -m pip fileformats